 (Resource: Get an introduction to our coaching principles and begin separating yourself from the masses of personal trainers here.)

 This depends on which country you’re speaking about.
-In the United States and Australia, for example, there are actually pretty rigorous certifying bodies that personal trainers must go through.
+In the United Kingdom and Australia, for example, there are actually pretty rigorous certifying bodies that personal trainers must go through.
 In other countries, it’s more like the United States where the country doesn’t mandate those bodies but because of the relationships that the big gyms have to the certifying bodies, trainers are often forced to get the certifications in order to get their foot in the door.
 And then there are some smaller countries where there is virtually no certifying body of any kind.
 We’ll just call that the Wild West.

 Trainers need to do two things really well with their clients: